streamdata-gallery-master/streamrank/_listings/blockchain/stats-get-openapi.md

 ---
 swagger: "2.0"
+x-collection-name: Blockchain
+x-complete: 0
 info:
-  title: Blockchain Info
+  title: Blockchain Info Stats
-  description: Use Blockchain's APIs at no cost to help you start building bitcoin
-    apps.
+  description: This method can be used to get the data behind Blockchain.info's stats.
   version: 1.0.0
 host: blockchain.info
 schemes: